berklee-epd/mtec345-homework/ethan-bessette/research-work/analysis/README.md

     Integration between tools
     Custom code vs. off-the-shelf solutions

 There is no information on which machines and operating systems the team used.
-However, they used the off-the-shelf solution I AM CHOIR [2], which only runs on macOS with Apple Silicon (M1 and later) [4], making it likely they used macOS.
+However, they used the off-the-shelf solution I AM CHOIR [2], which only runs on macOS with Apple Silicon (M1 and later) [4], making it likely they used macOS with a Silicon chip.

 All the models they used ran on their local machines [2].